plone/sphinxtheme.plone/README.rst

     # Activate the theme like this:
     html_theme = 'plone_org_4'

+Additional switches for the theme, see detaild documentation.

 Available Themes
 ----------------

 - plone_classic (TODO: to be implemented)
 - plone_sunburst (TODO: to be implemented)
+- plone_barceloneta (TODO: to be implemented)
 - plone_org_4
 - plone_org_5 (TODO: to be finalized)